 (23) While showing affection with a display of unbearable compassion not at all impeded, the essential nature – the (deepest) meaning of voidness – nakedly dawns.
 May I always meditate day and night, without separation from this supreme path of the unified pair, parted from points of deviation.

-(24) (Having attained) the extrasensory eyes and advanced awareness arisen from the power of meditation, having ripened limited beings, having cleansed everything into Buddha-fields, and having fulfilled Buddha-Dharma practitioners' prayers for actualizations.
-May I reach the endpoint of fulfilling, ripening, and cleansing, and become a Buddha.
+(24) (Having attained) the extrasensory eyes and heightened awareness arisen from the power of meditation, having ripened limited beings, having cleansed everything into Buddha-fields, and having fulfilled Buddha-Dharma practitioners' prayers for actualizations, may I reach the endpoint of fulfilling, ripening and cleansing, and become a Buddha.

 (25) By the force of the compassion of the Triumphant Ones in the ten directions and their spiritual offspring, and of as much ennobling constructive force as there be, may the pure aspiration prayers of myself and all limited beings come true in this way, just as we've made them.